donnerhanson/compiler-construction-2021/syllabus.md

 You must score a 70 or above to receive a P when taking the course P/NP.

 ## Late Policy
 If you need more time for an assignment that may be possible if
-- you can prove to me that you already have done serious work on the assignment (for example by showing me the code in your GitHub repository);
+- you can prove to me that you already have done work on the assignment (for example by showing me code in your GitHub repository);
-- you can explain the special circumstances that make you think that you should get more time for the assignment than the other students.
+- you can explain the special circumstances that make you ask for more time.

 ## Participation

-- It is expected that students attend every lecture and participate in the [Discussion Forum]().
+- It is expected that students attend every lecture and participate in the [Discussion Forum](https://groups.google.com/g/chapman-compiler-construction-2021).
 - I also appreciate if students make use of the office hours, which gives me valuable feedback on how the class is going.
-- Participation will contribute 5% to the final course grade, see [Assessment](assessment.md).
+- Participation will contribute 4% to the final course grade, see [Assessment](assessment.md).

 ## Exams
 See [Assessment](assessment.md).